apt-get-schwifty/thehashcoin/README.md

 All of the servers we have (seed nodes, pools, block explorer etc.) will all have domains associated with them shortly, we are just awaiting our logo to be finished before we kick our marketing/branding to the next level.

-If you have any questions, comments, concerns or if you wish to contribute please contact me on github at https://github.com/apt-get-schwifty/thehashcoin OR via email at bhuff25930@gmail.com
+If you have any questions, comments, concerns or if you wish to contribute please contact me on github at https://github.com/apt-get-schwifty/thehashcoin OR via email at bhuff25930@gmail.com OR stop by our discord channel at https://discord.gg/NhCcEeE

 Thank you again for checking our coin out!